Nirlep5252/mlops/readme.md

 ## Overview
 ![alt text](readme/mlops.png "Title")
 The full setup consists of three steps:
-1) Training - A Kubernetes Job runs the Titanic survival training script with sklearn and logs metrics and artifacts (the actual models) to MLflow.
+1) Training - A Dockerized job runs the Titanic survival training script with sklearn and logs metrics and artifacts (the actual models) to MLflow.
 2) Serving - The model is pulled and FastAPI delivers the prediction, a streamlit app serves as the user interface.
 3) Monitoring - Metrics about the API usage/performance are pushed to Prometheus/Grafana and shown in a dashboard.